-2.3.
-Wavefront sensing techniques for DAO systems
+2.2 Wavefront sensing techniques for DAO systems

-In conventional AO systems the spatial resolution of the wavefront sensor output (i.e. the spacing between data points) is related to the spatial resolution of the wavefront corrector (e.g. spacing between deformable mirror actuators).
+In conventional AO systems the spatial resolution of the wavefront sensor output (i.e. the spacing between data points) is selected in relation to the spatial resolution of the wavefront corrector (e.g. spacing between deformable mirror actuators).
 Sensing of the incoming wavefront aberrations with high spatial frequency does not provide better AO performance if the corrector device is unable to match this spatial resolution.
-In the other hand image quality in DAO systems is directly related to the spatial resolution of the wavefront measurement.
-DAO systems hence require high resolution wavefront sensing capabilities.
+In contrast, image quality in DAO systems is directly related to the spatial resolution of the wavefront measurement.
+DAO systems hence require relatively high resolution wavefront sensing capabilities.

-Although the resolution yielded by wavefront sensors typically used in adaptive optics such as Shack-Hartmann [1,14] or curvature sensors [15,16] does not exceed a few tens to a couple hundred data points across the system's aperture, a number of wavefront sensing techniques capable of providing high resolution outputs exist.
-Among them some are potentially suitable for DAO systems including: phase retrieval from sets of pupil and focal plane intensity distributions [17-19], phase diversity [20,21], schlieren techniques and phase contrast techniques [22,23] such as the Zernike filter [24-26] and the Smartt point-diffraction interferometer [27-30].
-Approaches based on holographic recording of the wavefront have also been used successfully [31-33].
-The recently developed sensor referred to as multi-aperture phase reconstruction (MAPR) sensor [34] uses a hybrid approach between the Shack-Hartmann and Gerchberg-Saxton [17] techniques to provide high-resolution measurements and is also a candidate for DAO system implementation.
+Although the resolution yielded by wavefront sensors typically used in adaptive optics such as Shack-Hartmann [3,4] or curvature sensors [5,6] does not exceed a few tens to a couple hundred data points across the system's aperture, a number of wavefront sensing techniques capable of providing high resolution outputs exist.
+Among them some are potentially suitable for DAO systems including: phase retrieval from sets of pupil and focal plane intensity distributions [7-9], phase diversity [10,11], schlieren techniques and phase contrast techniques [12,13] such as the Zernike filter [14-16] and the Smartt point-diffraction interferometer [17-20].
+Approaches based on holographic recording of the wavefront have also been used successfully [21-23].
+A sensor developed recently - referred to as multi-aperture phase reconstruction (MAPR) sensor [24] - which uses a hybrid approach between the Shack-Hartmann and Gerchberg-Saxton [7] techniques provides high-resolution measurements and is also a candidate for DAO system implementation.

-A growing number of applications now require operation over near-horizontal or slant atmospheric paths.
-These propagations scenarios are characterized by moderate to strong intensity scintillation [35-37].
-This means that in addition to high resolution requirements, robustness to high scintillation levels is a critical criterion for selecting sensors suitable for DAO applications.
+A growing number of imaging applications now require operation over near-horizontal or slant atmospheric paths.
+These propagations scenarios are characterized by moderate to strong intensity scintillation [25-27].
+This means that in addition to high resolution requirements, robustness to high scintillation levels is a key criterion for selecting sensors suitable for DAO applications.
 Another important criterion is the computational cost of the wavefront reconstruction algorithm as it impacts the speed of operation of the sensor.
-In this regard the MAPR sensor might be suitable for DAO applications since it is capable of providing high-resolution measurements under conditions of strong intensity scintillation (so called scintillation-resistant) and in the presence of branch points [38,39].
-It yields an average Strehl ratio exceeding 0.9 for scintillation index values $\sigma_I^2 \le 1.25$ and $D/r_0 \le 8$ , and 0.8 for $\sigma_I^2 \le 1.75$ and $D/r_0 \le 12$ and reconstruction is computationally efficient as a result of the parallel nature of the algorithm.
+In this regard the MAPR sensor appears suitable for DAO applications since it is capable of providing high-resolution measurements under conditions of strong intensity scintillation (so called scintillation-resistant) and in the presence of branch points [28,29].
+It yields an average Strehl ratio exceeding 0.9 for scintillation index values $\sigma_I^2 \leq 1.25$ and $D/r_0 \leq 8$ , and 0.8 for $\sigma_I^2 \leq 1.75$ and $D/r_0 \leq 12$ and reconstruction is computationally efficient as a result of the parallel architecture of the reconstruction algorithm.
+Numerical results presented are obtained for complex field measurements $A(\mathbf{r})$ provided by a MAPR sensor [24].